-Life As a Gaming Cage Worker
+What is a Gaming Cage Worker?

-Gaming Cage Worker Example In a gaming establishment, conduct financial transactions for patrons.
+Gaming Cage Worker Definition In a gaming establishment, conduct financial transactions for patrons.
 May reconcile daily summaries of transactions to balance books.
 May accept patron’s credit application and verify credit references to provide check-cashing authorization or to establish house credit accounts.
 May sell gambling chips, tokens, or tickets to patrons, or to other workers for resale to patrons.
 May convert gaming chips, tokens, or tickets to currency upon patron’s request.
 May use a cash register or computer to record transaction.

 - Maintain cage security.